grange85/ahfow-www/_posts/2006/2006-01-29-galaxie-500-and-related-artists-faq-out-of-date.markdown

 <li>Thanks to Sean O'Brien &lt;<a href="mailto:critual@aol.com">critual@aol.com</a>&gt; for filling me in on the Magnetophone project.
 <li>Thanks to <a href="mailto:cruster@seanet.com">cruster@seanet.com</a> for donating a fine yet concise history of The Pastels.
 <li>Thanks to Rob Gronette, Steve Beeho, Rhys Davies, Brent Aliverti,Jonathan Litchfield, Static50 - for correcting mistakes and fillingholes.
-<li>Thanks to Bill Jaynes for filling me in on the two songs from the film&quot;Nashville&quot; that were covered by Cagney and Lacee, and to Simon Murphyfor a bit of &quot;Greyhound Goin' Somewhere&quot; info.
+<li>Thanks to Bill Jaynes for filling me in on the two songs from the film"Nashville" that were covered by Cagney and Lacee, and to Simon Murphyfor a bit of "Greyhound Goin' Somewhere" info.
 <li>Thanks to the subscribers and contributors of the Galaxie 500 mailinglist from whom a large chunk of this information was gleaned.
 <li>Please mail <a href="mailto:andy@aald.demon.co.uk">andy@aald.demon.co.uk</a> with any corrections, additions or comments to me for later versions of this FAQ.</ul>
 </ol>